 MSG has acquired lots of ugly anecdotal evidence against it regarding all sorts of digestive upsets.
 It can simply be avoided, so why take a chance?

-Inulin and FOS are cheap manufacturing by-products used to add fiber to many processed foods.
+Inulin and FOS are pure FODMAPS and cheap manufacturing by-products used to add fiber to many processed foods.
 They ferment very rapidly in the gut and can cause extreme bloating and gas.
 Always check ingredients for these.

 While fats and GI irritants are best reduced or completely eliminated from your diet, there's another crucial component to eating safely for Irritable Bowel Syndrome: understanding the difference betweeen soluble and insoluble fiber.